InvestHK: Alpha Lau

-The current Director-General of Investment Promotion is Alpha Lau (Chinese: 劉凱旋).
+The current Director-General of Investment Promotion is Alpha Lau.
 Under Lau's leadership, the agency has focused on promoting Hong Kong as a location for corporate headquarters, family offices, and technology companies.
 For the first half of 2024, InvestHK reported assisting over 300 companies in establishing or expanding operations in Hong Kong, with investments totaling approximately HK$38 billion.

 Stephen Phillips

 The former Director-General of Investment Promotion was Stephen Phillips.
 In August 2022, Phillips went to Australia and New Zealand to market Hong Kong's business attractions.
-In November 2022, despite the 0+3 restrictions for inbound travelers, Phillips said that "Hong Kong is well and truly back open for business."
+In November 2022, despite the 0+3 restrictions for inbound travellers, Phillips said that "Hong Kong is well and truly back open for business."

 In March 2022, Phillips claimed that the National Security Law was not a big concern for companies while investing in Hong Kong.

-Events
+Major events

 Hong Kong FinTech Week

-Hong Kong FinTech Week is an international fintech event, organized by Investhk; It is held in Hong Kong (and Shenzhen).
+Hong Kong FinTech Week is an international fintech event, organised by InvestHK.
+It is held in Hong Kong and Shenzhen.

 Hong Kong FinTech Week brings together fintech communities from the East and the West that seek to expand their businesses to Hong Kong, mainland China and the Asia-Pacific region.

 Gay Games

-In September 2023, SCMP reported that although Invest HK was a sponsor of the 2023 Gay Games, it had not provided support to the event.
+In September 2023, South China Morning Post reported that although InvestHK was a sponsor of the 2023 Gay Games, it had not provided support to the event.